esperanca/personal_website/src/posts/weeknotes-38.md

 ### The ones that you don't forget

-A positive lens of leaving a job is that you always make friends that you keep forever.
+A positive lens of leaving a job is that you always keep some of the forever.
 I feel so privileged to have worked with so many talented people in my previous employments.
 Naming a few would be unfair.

 Yet, two of them made extra efforts for my growth in my last tenure.
-They also support me when things weren't easy: Jane Austin and Fred Warburton.
+They also supported me when things weren't easy: Jane Austin and Fred Warburton.

 Jane was one of the best managers I ever had.
 Working with Jane is like attending an MBA in resilience, positivity and team culture.
-One of the things I learned with Jane that changed me is the concept of [trusting people upfront](https://medium.com/@nicharry/try-this-out-trust-people-upfront-5a21e9de73ef).\
+One of the things I learned with Jane that changed me is the concept of [trusting people upfront](https://medium.com/@nicharry/try-this-out-trust-people-upfront-5a21e9de73ef).
-\

 The other unforgettable fellow: Fred Warburton.
 We joined together, and we became friends in the first week.
 He is a beacon of work ethics and competence.
 We worked together one year and a half, and I learned loads with him.
 He made me fall in love with accessibility and inclusive design.

 ## Learned things